KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 At this point you should have completed all the steps in [manual installation or click-to-deploy installation](../installation/) and your deployment has succeeded.
 Any Red cross means your deployment has failed and you should retry, following all the steps.

-## Adding Users

-After deployment, go to your resource group in Azure and select your Static Web Application (`cipp-swa-xxxx` if using click-to-deploy).
-Select **Role Management** and invite the users you want.
-Currently CIPP supports three roles, `reader`, `editor`, and `admin`.
-Further information on the roles and how to assign these is on the [Roles](../roles/) page.

 You should now be able to browse to the custom domain or the default domain, and use the CIPP control panel.

 ## Setting up access to tenants